What is the Licensing (Scotland) Act 2005?

 What You Need to Know About Alcohol Sales Hours

-The Licensing (Scotland) Act 2005 also sets rules for when alcohol can be sold.
+The Licensing (Scotland) Act 2005 also provides guidelines on the time when alcohol should be sold.
 Here’s what you should know:

 These rules are in place to ensure that alcohol is not sold at unreasonable times, like very late at night, to help reduce alcohol-related harm.